Scouting out reliable information on sustainability

 Here’s the secret to sustainable living: find a few things you can easily do to be good for the environment and your neighbors.
 When they become habit, find a few more.
 And so on.
 And you’ll be money ahead, because you’ll be wasting less than most people.

 You might wonder if your choices as an individual really matter.
 And if you consider only the impact of your decisions, maybe they don’t.
 But the impact of tens of millions of people making similar choices adds up.
-We can all be part of the solution or part of the problem.
+We can all either be part of the solution or part of the problem.

 Still, a lot of what we hear about it provides more heat than light, more emotion than reasoning.